nchatpre/CISSP-study-guide/Domain 1 Seucrity and Risk Management.md

 ## Due Deligence and Due Care

-Due care: security professional must fulfilling legal responsibilities and professional best practices - doing right action at the right time
+- Due diligence: security professional must take reasonable measures to investigate security risk - knowing what should be done and planning for it. due diligence is establishing a plan, policy and process to protect the interest of an organisation
-Due diligence: security professional must take reasonable measures to investigate security risk - knowing what should be done and planning for it
+- Due care: security professional must fulfilling legal responsibilities and professional best practices - doing right action at the right time.
+Due care is practicing the individual activities that maintain the due diligence

 ## Security Control Frameworks